-These and lot of other opinions, suggestions, opinions, and choices can leave parents bedazzled at how and what to feed the baby.
-Child specialists suggest starting solid foods at the age of 6 months however many experts also count in baby’s appetite and readiness for solids to start foods other than milk.
-In general, it is safe to start solids in babies aged 4-6 months. an introduction of food prior to this can lead to choking hazard and rise of food allergies as well.
+These and a lot of other opinions, suggestions, opinions, and choices can leave parents bedazzled at how and what to feed the baby.
+Child specialists suggest starting solid foods at the age of 6 months however many experts also count in a baby’s appetite and readiness for solids to start foods other than milk.
+In general, it is safe to start solids in babies aged 4-6 months. an introduction of food prior to this can lead to choking hazards and the rise of food allergies as well.

 What is the Most Suitable Time to Start Feeding a Baby with Solid Foods?

 As your baby reaches to 4-6 months of age he is ready to start eating foods other than milk.
 By this time he loses the reflex of pushing things out of his mouth.
 He also starts developing coordinated movements required to push food in the back of the mouth for swallowing.
 Before this age, he has scarce levels of digestion enzymes as well.

 If a baby is exclusively breastfed it is beneficial for him to start foods at 6 months.
 This will ensure he gains the maximum advantage of breastfeeding.
 To know more about this you can consult a child specialist online or via a call using marham.pk

 Why Solids Should Not Be Started Earlier than 6 Months?

 The probable risks of starting solids before 4 months include:

 - Aspiration means the entrapment of food in the airway.